bnjmnrsh/exif-extract/README.md

 import path from 'path'.
 import { fileURLToPath } from 'url'

-// Get the directory path of the current script
+// Get the location of this script
-// ES modules cannot access node environmental vars like __dirname, so we must re-implement it. const __dirname = path.dirname(fileURLToPath(import.meta.url))
+// ES modules cannot access node vars like __dirname, so we must re-implement it. const __dirname = path.dirname(fileURLToPath(import.meta.url))

-// The source images' relative (or absolute) location const srcDir = path.join(__dirname, '../src/media-archive')
+// The source images' relative (or absolute) location const srcDir = path.join(__dirname, '../src/content/your-media-archive')

-// The relative location of the output JSON file const outputPath = '../src/content/media-archive/'
+// The relative location of the output JSON file const outputPath = '../src/content/your-media-archive/'

-// Output file name
-const fileName = 'media-archive.json'
+// Output file name with extension const fileName = 'media-archive.json'

 // The file types to include.
 Defaults to ['.jpg', '.jpeg'] const validExtensions = ['.jpg', '.jpeg', '.png', '.gif', '.mp3', '.mp4']

-// An array of EXIF fields to extract from media files; the exact tags available depend on the file type; see notes below. const exifTags = [
+// An array of EXIF fields to extract from media files; the exact tags available depend on the file type; see notes below.
+// Defaults to an empty array, which will extract all available tags on each file.
+// This can be good for inspecting what tags are avalible, but is a lot of extraneous data. const exifTags = [
   'FileName',
   'SourceFile',